Considering Adoption in Texas?

 - Regular in-person visits

-Another option is a semi-open adoption.
+Another option for adoption available in Texas is a semi-open adoption.
 In such cases, the birth mother may not wish to have direct contact with the adoptive parents.
 Instead, she wants to receive correspondences, such as photos or news, through a mediator.

 In a Texas closed adoption, the adoptive family receives little information regarding the child’s birth parents other than mandatory medical history records.
 There is no contact between the biological and adoptive family.
 Fewer birth mothers opt for closed adoptions in Texas than open adoptions.